×

 • Incorporation Fees

-It’s true that Incorporating can cost you some upfront fees, but it can save you money in the long run through significant tax deductions, as well as protection of your personal assets.
+When it comes to incorporating, there are some upfront fees, but it can save you money in the long run through significant tax deductions, as well as protection of your personal assets.
 If you’d like to look into incorporating your real estate business, Corporate Direct is an excellent resource.

-There will always be operating costs, and this is one of the main reasons the 1% rule for real estate investing is so helpful.
+There will always be operating costs, and this is one reason the 1% rule for real estate investing is so helpful.
 Starting out on the right foot by taking into account that you should have a buffer of at least 1 percent of the purchase price, will give you a better chance of having a positive cash flow.
-The alternative would be possibly having your operating costs eat away at your monthly rental income that was too low from the start, leaving you in the red.
-Here are a few examples of operating costs that you may want to take into consideration when running the numbers on a rental property that you are evaluating:

 • Property Management Fees